The Standard Model as an Effective Field Theory: Candidate field theories: the SM, SMEFT and HEFT

-All fermion fields have a suppressed flavour index in Eqn.~(\ref{sm1}).
-We conventionally denote these indicies by $\{p,r,s,t\}$ that each run over $\{1,2,3\}$ for the three generations.
+All fermion fields have a suppressed flavour index in Eq.~\ref{sm1}.
+We conventionally denote these indices by $\{p,r,s,t\}$ that each run over $\{1,2,3\}$ for the three generations.
 The fermion mass matrices are $M_{u,d,e}=Y_{u,d,e}\, v /\sqrt 2$. $Y_{u,d,e}$ and $M_{u,d,e}$ are complex Yukawa matrices in flavour space.
-Explicitly reintroducing flavour indicies one has
+Explicitly reintroducing flavour indices one has

 The fermion fields $q$ and $\ell$ are left-handed fields, i.e. they transform as $(1/2,0)$ under the restricted Lorentz group $\rm SO^+(3,1)$.\footnote{Formally the spinors are defined as finite dimensional representations of the orthochronous Lorentz transformations.
 The label $(a,b)$ corresponds to the spin of the representation, where the $\rm SU(2) \times SU(2)$ group that is locally isomorphic to $\rm SO^+(3,1)$ has been used to label the 2 component Weyl spinor subgroups of a four component Dirac spinor.
 As the Lorentz group is connected it is related to the universal cover group $\rm SL(2,{\bf C})$ which is sometimes itself referred to as the Lorentz group in other applications.} The $u$, $d$ and $e$ are right-handed fields and transform as $(0,1/2)$.
 The chiral projectors have the convention $\psi_{L/R} = P_{L/R} \, \psi$ where $P_{R/L} = \left(1 \pm \gamma_5 \right)/2$.
-The matter fields of the SM have the charges and representations \bea \eea The fields in Eqn.~\ref{sm1} are in the weak eigenbasis, where
+The matter fields of the SM have the charges and representations \bea \eea The fields in Eq.~\ref{sm1} are in the weak eigenbasis, where

 To date, the SM is a successful EFT for physics at and below the energies probed by LHC $\sqrt{s} \lesssim 3 \, {\rm TeV}$.
 The SM does not explain the experimental evidence for dark matter \cite{Zwicky:1933gu,Rubin:1970zza,Ade:2015xua}, Baryogenesis \cite{Kuzmin:1985mm,Sakharov:1967dj} and neutrino masses \cite{Bahcall:1964gx,Davis:1964hf,Fukuda:1998mi,Ahmad:2001an,Ahmad:2002jz}.
 These experimental facts, and the theoretical arguments of Section \ref{precision-motivation}, argue for embedding the SM in a more complete model of fundamental interactions and particles -- of some unknown form.